When what we feel doesn’t match what we believe.

 For the believer, we affirm that this is God’s world (John 1:1-18).
 That Christ has conquered sin and death.
 That he is sitting at the right hand, he is preparing a place for his Bride (John 14.3) and he is coming again to judge.
 We affirm that God is sovereign over his creation; that he has all control, authority and presence over his world (Col. 1:15-20).
 We believe that he will preserve those he called (Eph.
 1-2).
 We believe that evil will not prevail (*) and that righteousness will reign (Rev. 21).

 Yet we too often struggle to reconcile what we believe with what we experience.
 Can we really trust God’s Word and our experiences?
-If I arrive at that conclusion that God’s Word is in question, as Sproul put it, we are in danger of being a “sensual Christian.”
+If I arrive at that conclusion that God’s Word is in question, as Sproul put it, we are in danger of being a “sensuous Christian.”

 Often one who once believed, but now challenges the entire Gospel, does so because their life experience teaches a message that seems incompatible with the biblical worldview they once held.
 They will abandon God’s Word altogether because it doesn’t seem to jive with “what we experience.”
 If I arrive at that conclusion, than I have gone too far.
 Hear how Sproul grapples with this: